 Opportunities exist for US fish and seafood exporters to develop their market presence in Malaysia by supplying to these major businesses.
+Imports from US increased by 37 percent to 14 million in 2012.

 Distribution for consumer-ready food products

 Private companies are the major entities in the food distribution system.
 Food importers and commissioned agents place orders with foreign suppliers and distribute to supermarkets/grocery stores and hotels in the cities and to sundry shops in the rural areas.
 Several of the larger supermarket and hypermarket chains are importing directly from overseas.